Expectations low for UBS bankers awaiting bonus awards

 In fixed income, for instance, where the bank is winding down operations, 65 percent of teams can expect nothing on top of their base salary, a second banker who wished to remain anonymous told Reuters.

-Another banker said some calls to clients due this afternoon had been canceled, expecting morale to be so low that the veneer of “business as usual” would be hard to maintain.
+Another banker said some calls to clients due this afternoon had been cancelled, expecting morale to be so low that the veneer of “business as usual” would be hard to maintain.

 The bonus issue may fuel simmering tensions as Orcel attempts to build a profitable advisory arm on a tight budget, and after the bank in October announced 10,000 job cuts, 2,000 of which were in investment banking.